open-orchestra/open-orchestra/app/Resources/doc/travis.md

     bundle exec travis cache -r itkg/phporchestra-cms-bundle

-You can decide to delete the cache if needed
+You can decide to delete the cache on one branch if needed

-    bundle exec travis cache -r itkg/phporchestra-cms-bundle
+    bundle exec travis cache -r itkg/phporchestra-cms-bundle  -b reduce_deps --delete